Copyright

 Fair dealing

-As well as owning copyright works yourself, you may wish to make use of someone else's copyright-protected works.
-There are certain very specific situations where you may be permitted to do so without seeking permission from the owner.
+Apart from owning copyrighted works yourself, you may wish to make use of someone else's copyright-protected works.
+In some special cases, you can do this without asking for permission.

 These exceptions only apply if the use of the work is a 'fair dealing', for example: